FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

 In this tutorial we will be using a SNP capture dataset produced by the Reich lab as part of a paleogenomic study of Europe and the Middle East (Lazaridis et al. 2016).
 The dataset contains genomic data from both ancient and present-day populations.

-We'll begin by downloading the genotype data file (check with Yassine if this has already been downloaded to a common folder):
+We'll begin by downloading the genotype data file:

 ```
 wget https://reich.hms.harvard.edu/sites/reich.hms.harvard.edu/files/inline-files/NearEastPublic.tar.gz